Rockford Public School District 205: 1900-1950

 As Rockford expanded during the first decades of the 20th century, so did the school district, adding several elementary schools.
 By 1915, Rockford Central High had undergone three additions (in 1900, 1906, 1913), with the school district purchasing an additional building adjacent to the school in 1917.
 To partially address the overcrowding, the school district constructed two junior high schools in the early 1920s.
 As a further stopgap, 9th grade students were moved out of Central High School after their construction.

 By the mid-1930s, the population of Rockford (which had grown seven-fold since 1885) had outgrown its single high school.
 In addition, the condition of Rockford Central High was considered too deteriorated to house students.
 In 1938, the school board approved $3 million in funding to build two new high schools to replace Rockford Central, with 45% of the budget funded by Works Progress Administration.
 Opened in 1940, Rockford East High School and Rockford West High School became the fourth and fifth secondary schools of the district (alongside a second west-side junior also high opened in 1940).

 1950-2000

 During the 1950s, Rockford underwent a significant period of population growth, becoming the second-largest city in Illinois.
 Coinciding with population growth, the city saw significant expansion away from the river westward and eastward.
 The creation of entirely new neighborhoods in the city led to construction of several elementary and junior high schools.
 By the early 1960s, the expansion outward led to the need for two more high schools, Rockford Auburn on the northwest side and Rockford Guilford on the northeast side.
 Rockford Jefferson on the southeast side was built in 1977 as a fifth high school (replacing a previous high school of the same name opened in 1956 as a junior high).

 During much of the 1990s, the Rockford school district underwent a period of required school desegregation as part of a class-action lawsuit.

+Governance

+Rockford Public Schools elects seven Board of Education members to oversee the district.
+They appoint a superintendent to carry out day-to-day district operations.
+The current Board of Education members are Paul Carpenter (President), Nicole Bennett (vice-president), June Stanford, Patricia Chavez, Kimberly Haley, Tiana McCall, and Denise Pearson.
+As of the 2025–2026 school year, Dr. Ehren Jarret is the superintendent however he will be set to take on a new superintendent job at Hononegah Community High School District #207.
+Larry Huff will succeed him as superintendent of Rockford Public Schools.